JesseEarley/NatSci-Design-System/buildingBlocksList.md

 # Building Blocks
+* Building blocks are individual pieces that can be used independently or can be combined to create larger components.

 ## Grid System
 * NatSci websites and applications are built using a responsive 12-column grid system with a 16px grid gap.
 All page layouts and screens use this grid.